vispy/vispy2-sandbox/research/protocol2.md

 ## Draw commands

-A draw command is sent only when it changes.
+A draw command is sent only when the scene changes.
 The renderer is responsible for "caching" the active commands (for example, in a command buffer for Vulkan renderers).

 A draw command is characterized by: